hectordvargas/codEX/README.md

 # codEX
 This is a small web app to search for holidays

-This project includes code and resources based on:
+Sources:
 PHP.NET
 W3SHOOLS.COM
-CALENDAR BY: CODINGWITHSARA.COM
+Calendar: CODINGWITHSARA.COM
-and others.
+Database: MySQL

 Currently the project only includes US holidays from 2013 to 2023, however more countries will be included in the future as this project matures.